nickpiovano/pro-fantasy-rodeo/tasks/assumptions.md

 - Clean, mobile-first UI that feels modern and fun
 - Better guidance and deadlines on when/what to enter
 - Fix the games list to clearly show upcoming vs. past

+## 7. Ammendments

+- This document outlines the assumptions made at the point when work began.
+Since then, many assumptions have changed and must be updated here in the future in an assumptions_updated.md file